bloxbean/algodea/README.md

       - Algo, ASA

 ## Supported IntelliJ version (2020.2 and above)

+The plugin has been tested in the following IDEs

-- IntelliJ IDEA Community
+- IntelliJ IDEA (Community/Ultimate/Educational)
+- PyCharm
+- GoLand
+- WebStorm

-- IntelliJ IDEA Ultimate
+- PhpStorm

+Known Issues:
-- IntelliJ IDEA Educational
+ - PyTeal compilation through pop-up menu only works in IntelliJ IDEA and PyCharm.

 ## Installation
 - algoDEA plugin is available on IntelliJ Marketplace as "AlgoDEA Algorand Integration".
 You can directly install it from IntelliJ IDE.